Zoom's Strategy Analysis

 Key Strategic Areas:

-How Zoom Video Communications, Inc. tries to Win Strategically
+How Zoom tries to Win Strategically

 Zoom wins by providing a highly reliable, easy-to-use, and open AI-first platform that prioritizes customer trust, interoperability, and a lower total cost of ownership compared to closed, bundled ecosystems.